juripero/ryft-server/docs/buildandrun.md

 `busyness-tolerance` is used in cluster mode to customize node grouping algorithm.
 See [cluster document](./cluster.md#busyness) for more details.
 It's equivalent to `--busyness-tolerance` command line option.

+`http-timeout` is used as read request/write response timeout for HTTP/HTTPS connections.
+It's `1h` (one hour) by default.

 #### TLS server configuration